 - In "Coda" Peter Matthews (the younger of the Matthews brothers) whistles tunelessly to himself as he advances on Joan Thursday and the other hostages they've taken.

 - Whistling "Antonio" in a slow and stilted manner is the Calling Card of the Towpath Killer from season seven.
 This is used to great effect, with several scenes involving the killer entirely offscreen and we just hear him whistling as he closes in on his victims.
-It's likewise used as a plot point twice first to identify his copycat isn't the real killer as he instead whilstels Molly Malone and second to cause Sergeant Strange to realise Carl Sturgis is the real killer when he starts whistling Antonio in his kitchern.
+It's likewise used as a plot point twice first to identify his copycat isn't the real killer as he instead whistles Molly Malone and second to cause Sergeant Strange to realise Carl Sturgis is the real killer when he starts whistling Antonio in his kitchen.

 - Jane the Virgin: Crime lord Sin Rostro is often heralded by a signature nine-note Leitmotif, which they sometimes whistle themselves.

-- Jekyll: In keeping with his characterization as a Psychopathic Manchild, Mr Hyde has a habit of whistling "Boys And Girls, Come Out To Play" - most notably after breaking a young man's neck and expressing a desire to "play lions" with his girlfriend.
+- Jekyll: In keeping with his characterization as a Psychopathic Manchild, Mr. Hyde has a habit of whistling "Boys and Girls, Come Out to Play" — most notably after breaking a young man's neck and expressing a desire to "play lions" with his girlfriend.

 - Legends of Tomorrow: Big Bad of Season Four, Neron is shown to have a fondness for "Pop Goes The Weasel", leading to one particularly nightmarish scene where he's casually strolling down the street slowly whistling it to himself whilst all around him his influence causes fights to break out, murders to occur and cars to crash.
 Used as a plot point as after he is seemingly killed it's revealed he possessed Ray Palmer, when Ray starts whistling the same tune.